 Randy Choate Contract Information:

-Released by the Blue Jays in March of 2016.
+Released by the Dodgers in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Randy Choate – simply subscribe now.

 |Career (View All)||672||0||0||408.0||350||177||20||348||175||16||14||7||–||–||3.90||1.29|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 Randy Choate Split Stats (View Full Split Stats)

 |2012 (Multiple Teams)||36||MAJ||MIA/LAD||80||0||38.7||8.84||4.19||2.11||0.23||2.91||73.9%||86.6 MPH||3.03||3.01||.283|

 |Year||Pos||Inn||PMFinal (?)||EXP Tot (?)||PM (?)||AirPM (?)||EPM (?)||InnHome (?)||PMH (?)||InnLHP (?)||PMLHP (?)||LEFT (?)||MID (?)||RGHT (?)|

 |Year||Pos||SHAL (?)||MED (?)||DEEP (?)||CERS (?)||SBRS (?)||PSBRS (?)||BRS (?)||GDPRS (?)||OFARS (?)||GFPDMERS (?)||PMRS (?)||SZRS (?)||TRS (?)|